dmbarbour/glas/docs/GlasCLI.md

 ### Graphical User Interface?
 Defer.

-It might be useful to support a lightweight API for native GUI integration, perhaps something like TK.
-Seems difficult to make general across operating systems.
-Low priority.
+An viable option for GUI is to prompt the user, external tool, or command line tool to connect the user to a URL via web browser.
+This might be represented as a logging message with some simple conventions, no need for a new effects API.
+The URL would usually be served by the application.

+Later, I hope to develop a GUI API for notebook applications.
+At that time, it might be useful to introduce enough effects that we can directly render the view on the host, or at least adapt to webapp.

 ### Runtime Reflection?
 Defer.

 It might be useful to provide some reflection on the environment.
-This could include call stacks, performance metrics, traces of failed transactions.
+This could include call stacks, performance metrics, or traces of failed transactions.
 However, I'm uncertain what this API should look like, and it is also low priority.

-### OS Exec?
-Defer.

-If I ever want to express a command shell as a normal glas verb, I'll need an effects API that supports execution of OS commands, including integration with file streams and environments.
-However, there is no pressing need.